You may have your role models.

-Thirteen years later, I still find struggling.. what I am doing to what I ought to be doing.. while some close family and friends compliment me as a mother, I feel a complete failure compared to mothers of last generations.
-Does motherhood lose its maturity, seriousness and sacrifice with every passing generation?
-I often think.
+Thirteen years later, I still find it struggling.. what I am doing to what I ought to be doing.. while some close family and friends compliment me as a mother, I feel a complete failure compared to mothers of previous generation.

 If I could never put it across before… I love you, mum!
 You are great!
 There will be no one like you!
 Please forgive me for any disobedience.

 I need your special prayers!!